lancenacabuan/shared/README.md

 - F [40, 15, 10, 35, 80] - Flat: The flat shaft tip runs the Bey, making it easier to execute the X-Dash.
 - LF [45, 5, 10, 40, 80] - Low Flat: Designed 1mm lower than the F bit, increasing the acceleration of the X-Dash.
 - GF [50, 5, 5, 40, 80] - Gear Flat: The gear is designed to extend to the tip of the shaft, making it easier to connect to the X-line and achieving a faster X-Dash.
+- A [40, 10, 10, 40, 80] - Accel: The design combines a flat shaft tip with a large gear to enhance the performance of the X-Dash.
 - T [35, 20, 20, 25, 80] - Taper: Achieved both attack power in the early stages and stamina in the final stages with the narrowed axis.
 - P [25, 25, 25, 25, 80] - Point: With a flat shaft tip with a protrusion in the center, the movement changes from dynamic maneuver to static maneuver.
 - GP [30, 25, 15, 30, 80] - Gear Point: The P-bit gear is designed to extend to the tip, allowing for large changes in movement.
+- H [30, 35, 20, 15, 80] - Hexa: The planar shape of the shaft tip suppresses the tilt of the bay and is designed to always maintain a stable system.
 - N [10, 50, 30, 10, 30] - Needle: The sharp tip of the shaft tilts the Bey, increasing counter performance.
 - HN [15, 55, 20, 10, 30] - High Needle: Designed 1mm higher than the N bit, increasing counter power due to tilt.
 - S [10, 45, 35, 10, 30] - Spike: Achieved both attack power in the early stages and stamina in the final stages with the narrowed axis.